55thSwiss/Random/Manipulating a MS Access database in Python- Pandas using PyODBC/readme.md

-# Manipulating a MS Access database in Pythin, Pandas using PyODBC
+# Manipulating a MS Access database in Python, Pandas using PyODBC

 ## Purpose